Parameter-free accelerated gradient descent for nonconvex minimization: Abstract

 \section{Abstract}

 We propose a new first-order method for minimizing nonconvex functions with a Lipschitz continuous gradient and Hessian.
 The proposed method is an accelerated gradient descent with two restart mechanisms and finds a solution where the gradient norm is less than $\epsilon$ in $O(\epsilon^{-7/4})$ function and gradient evaluations.
-Unlike existing algorithms with similar complexity bounds, our method is parameter-free because it requires no prior knowledge of problem-dependent parameters, e.g., the Lipschitz constants and the target accuracy $\epsilon$.
+Unlike existing first-order methods with similar complexity bounds, our algorithm is parameter-free because it requires no prior knowledge of problem-dependent parameters, e.g., the Lipschitz constants and the target accuracy $\epsilon$.
 The main challenge in achieving this advantage is estimating the Lipschitz constant of the Hessian using only first-order information.
-To this end, we develop a new Hessian-free analysis based on two technical inequalities: a Jensen-type inequality for the gradient and an error bound for the trapezoidal rule.
-Several numerical results illustrate the practicality and robustness of the proposed method.
+To this end, we develop a new Hessian-free analysis based on two technical inequalities: a Jensen-type inequality for gradients and an error bound for the trapezoidal rule.
+Several numerical results illustrate that the proposed method performs comparably to existing algorithms with similar complexity bounds, even without parameter tuning.